keymetrics/keymetrics.github.io/docs/keymetrics/trace-to-keymetrics.md

 You can find and filter errors in your code and see their stack traces and occurrence data.

-# Keymetrics specific features
+## Keymetrics specific features

+- Server monitoring
-Real time Dashboard
+- Real time Dashboard
-Custom Metrics
+- Custom Metrics
-Trigger Function from Dashboard
+- Trigger Function from Dashboard
-Plugins system (DB & Server monitoring)
+- Plugins system (DB & Server monitoring)
-User ACL management
+- User ACL management

-# what is next
+## What is next

 Webinars